A triangle chart pattern is a consolidation pattern that involves an asset price moving within a gradually narrowing range.

 Now, as you know the main element of the strategy, let’s move on to the setups.

-Instruments: Major currency pairs with tight spreads and high liquidity available on the standard or the ECN accounts.
+Instruments: Major currency pairs with tight spreads and high liquidity available on a Standard account.
 Since we will talk about a scalping strategy, we must be attentive to this detail.

 Timeframe: M15 or M30.